Ensuring GxP Compliance through Rigorous Auditing Practices

 Internal Audits: Conducted by the organization’s internal teams to assess and improve its own GxP compliance.

-Best Practices in GxP Audits
+Common Challenges in GxP Audits

 A. Comprehensive Documentation